opencog/atomspace-dht/README.md

 is "naive", treating the DHT as a key-value store, and then mapping the AtomSpace onto it, in the simplest, "most obvious" way possible.
-It turns out that this naive approach has multiple difficulties, which are presented and critiqued furhter below.
+It turns out that this naive approach has multiple difficulties, which are presented and critiqued further below.
 But first, status.

 # Proof-of-concept version 0.2.2
-All core functions are implemented.
+All backend functions are implemented.
 They work, on a small scale, for small datasets.
 See the [examples](examples) for a walk-through.
 Most unit tests usually pass (several generic OpenDHT issues, unrelated to this backend, prevent a full pass).
 Many desirable enhancements are